 3. Spicy Foods: Spicy foods can be harsh on an already upset stomach.
 They can increase acid production and cause heartburn or indigestion, which are common symptoms of a hangover.
 It's best to avoid spicy dishes until your stomach settles down.

-5. Carbonated Drinks: Carbonated drinks like or can lead to bloating and discomfort.
+5. Carbonated Drinks: Carbonated drinks like soda or sparkling water can lead to bloating and discomfort.
 They can also disrupt the electrolyte balance in your body, further exacerbating dehydration.
 Instead, opt for still water or electrolyte-rich beverages like coconut water to replenish lost fluids.

 6. Processed and Salty Snacks: Foods high in sodium, such as chips, pretzels, or packaged snacks, can contribute to water retention and make you feel even more bloated.
 These foods are often low in nutrients and can leave you feeling unsatisfied.
 Choose whole, nutrient-dense foods like fruits, vegetables, and lean protein to nourish your body.